Explore how your team can use Hiver.

 If your business has a social media presence, your customers will expect to be able to reach you there, if not through DMs, then through public posts.

-And expectations are especially high.
+• Customer expectations are also high.
 32% of customers expect a response within 30 minutes and 42% expect a response within 60 minutes.

 Social media response times